About

-My name is Alyssa Blais, and I am a lifelong learner and student researcher committed to women’s health and health advocacy.
-I am dedicated to creating impactful programs that destigmatize women’s health and drive social change.
+My name is Alyssa Blais, and I am a lifelong learner and student researcher committed to women’s health, community development and social equity.
+I am dedicated to understanding how social inequities impact our health and communicating these insights to the broader community.

-More about me: I am an ambivert who loves arts, crafts, tech, and coffee.
-I enjoy tending to my garden and embracing new learning challenges in my free time.
+A bit more about me: I am an ambivert who loves arts, crafts, tech, and green tea.
+In my free time, I enjoy tending to my garden and embracing new learning challenges.
 My favourite podcast host is Kara Swisher!

 RESEARCH

-My research interests focus on the intersections of women’s health, ageism, health literacy, and lifelong learning, focusing on how patriarchal structures shape bodily autonomy and well-being.
-I am especially interested in understanding the experiences of older women and examining how societal narratives shape our views on aging and health.
+My research interests focus on the intersections of women’s health, ageism, health equity and literacy, with a particular emphasis on how social inequities and patriarchal structures shape bodily autonomy and well-being.
+I am especially interested in exploring the experiences of older women and examining how societal narratives influence our views on aging, health, and gender.

 CV